 Taking this further, the truth is that recovery is not just about substance use.
-It’s about addressing the root cause of addiction.
+It’s about addressing what's really driving the addictive behaviors.
 Success then, is people improving relationships with themselves, with substances, and with the world.
 Shifting focus away from just the substances opens up a multitude of conversations about the person’s life.
 What are their fears, desires, dreams?
 What is their relationship to community, to work, to sexuality?
 What goals would help them live their best lives?

 The conversation becomes less about just a substance, and more about the person.
 It allows them to connect or reconnect with their purpose in life and begin to live with a greater sense of meaning.
 Read more about why sobriety shouldn’t be the only option.